-Michael: You knows what’s beautiful about that, the journey shows hard work, persistence and patience pays off.
+Michael: You knows what’s beautiful, the journey shows hard work, persistence, and patience pays off.
 What you can expect is a piece of art that shows another side to our modern UK society, not your stereotypically clichéd roles.
 This intel will hopefully show other channels and producers that there’s more to just our stereotype.
-I’m praying it travels far and wide (cough cough Netflix).
+I’m praying it travels far and wide (cough, cough Netflix).

-Frieda: Well I can tell you one thing for sure, its on a whole other level from when it first started on YouTube and I mean this in a positive way.
+Frieda: It’s on a whole other level from when it first started on YouTube and I mean this in a positive way.
 All episodes are fresh new scripts, fresh new scenarios and I can’t wait for you all to see it!

 6# Are relationships among young black folks in trouble and under pressure from all the popular culture cheating influences etc. Or are the younguns more about this relationship life?

 Michael: I can’t speak for the younger generation.
-But from what I’ve seen amongst my peers, I believe I am seeing a rise in relationship and building families.
-Maybe Jay Z and Beyoncé and Stormzy and Maya👀 Yes I’m single and boy do I want my Beyoncé / Maya queen to just slide in DM’s already.
+But from what I’ve seen amongst my peers, I believe I am seeing a rise in relationships and building families.
+Maybe Jay Z and Beyoncé and Stormzy and Maya?
+Yes I’m single and boy do I want my Beyoncé / Maya queen to just slide in my DM’s already.

 Frieda: Yes, we are in trouble, and no it’s not just black folks.
 Commitment is definitely an issue.

-7# Michael you’ve spent some time in America recently, what’s it like out there for an actor, are you staying with us in the UK or are you planning on relocating like some of your peers?
+7# Michael, you spent some time in America recently, what’s it like out there for an actor, are you staying with us in the UK or are you planning on relocating like some of your peers?

-Michael: My time in the US was life changing.
-It was was the toughest and most challenging journey I’ve ever embarked on.
+Michael: My time in the US was life-changing.
+It was the toughest and most challenging journey I’ve ever embarked on.
 But I would do it again in a heartbeat.
 Because not only did I grow as an actor but also as a human being.
-I learnt a lot about life, culture, the arts, languages, people, food, music etc. Just leaving everything behind to focus on becoming the best version of you was the best gift I could give myself.
-Growing as a actor is simultaneous with growing as a human being (as Stella Adler would say) and I now live by that ethos.
+I learned a lot about life, culture, the arts, languages, people, food, music etc. Just leaving everything behind to focus on becoming the best version of you was the best gift I could give myself.
+Growing as an actor is simultaneous with growing as a human being (as Stella Adler would say) and I now live by that ethos.